 Mac OS X (no longer supported)

-This product is compatible with Linux (i386 and x86_64).
+This product is compatible with Linux (x86_64).
 The driver supports V4L (Video4Linux) interface along with specialized interfaces designed by Epiphan.
 Although we provide a Linux SDK (API for driver and examples), we do not provide source code for the driver itself.
-We provide binary drivers for major Linux distributions (Fedora, RedHat, CentOS, Ubuntu, Debian, SUSE).
+We provide binary drivers for major Linux distributions (Fedora, CentOS, Ubuntu, Debian, SUSE).
 Please contact us in advance of purchase to verify that we can support any other kernel or distribution.